StevenBlack/intl/readme.md

 ----
 #### `*:DEFOBJ [<cLibrary>.]<cObject> (GENMENUX Directive)`

-To define a library object, place the *:DEFOBJ directive in the comment field for the menu pad, submenu or procedure to be defined.
+To define a library object, place the `*:DEFOBJ` directive in the comment field for the menu pad, submenu or procedure to be defined.
 The object will be inserted into the FOXMNX table belonging to the library specified by cLibrary.
-If cLibrary is not specified, then the library will be the one identified by the *:DEFLIB directive. **Example of How to Define Library Objects**: in the CONFIG.FP, specify the template file with the command:
+If cLibrary is not specified, then the library will be the one identified by the `*:DEFLIB` directive. **Example of How to Define Library Objects**: in the `config.fpw`, specify the template file with the command:

 ```